-Studies at OTARC and elsewhere have shown that infants and toddlers show early signs of ASD, which can be observed from the first year of life.
-These are first characterized by a lack of attention to social stimuli, and usually progress into clearer ASD symptoms throughout toddlerhood and the pre-school years (Clifford & Dissanayake, 2008).
-Similarly, studies investigating the early development of restricted and repetitive behaviours (RRBs) in children with an ASD have highlighted that certain RRBs are present in toddlerhood, with others becoming more evident over time (Leekam et al., 2011).
-These early symptoms are now used for the early identification of ASD in infants and toddlers.
+Studies at OTARC and elsewhere have shown that infants and toddlers show early signs of Autism, which can be observed from the first year of life.
+These are first characterized by a lack of attention to social stimuli, and usually progress into clearer Autism symptoms throughout toddlerhood and the preschool years (Clifford & Dissanayake, 2008).
+Similarly, studies investigating the early development of restricted and repetitive behaviours (RRBs) in Autistic children have highlighted that certain RRBs are present in toddlerhood, with others becoming more evident over time (Leekam et al., 2011).
+These early signs are now used for the early identification of Autism in infants and toddlers.

-However, given that approximately four times more males than females are diagnosed with an Autism Spectrum Disorder (ASD), studies on ASD, including studies on the early signs of ASD and their later manifestation, typically include more boys than girls.
-As a consequence, identification and diagnosis is based primarily on what we know about boys with an ASD.
-The question then is whether the early signs and later manifestations of ASD are the same or different in girls and whether they may be at risk of mis- or under diagnosis, leading to the disproportion in diagnosis.
+However, given that approximately four times more males than females are diagnosed with an Autism Spectrum Disorder (Autism), studies on Autism, including studies on the early signs of Autism and their later manifestation, typically include more boys than girls.
+As a consequence, identification and diagnosis is based primarily on what we know about Autistic boys.
+The question then is whether the early signs and later manifestations of Autism are the same or different in girls and whether they may be at risk of mis- or under diagnosis, leading to the disproportion in diagnosis.

 The research for my PhD (supervised by Professor Cheryl Dissanayake) was designed to find answers to these questions.
 I completed three studies.